sahaib9747/Auth-Services/user_files/README.md

-# this folder is for storing user file that will be created automatically after user signup.
+# this folder is for storing user files that will be created automatically after user signup.